 Memory leak

-In case you are facing critical errors for the server like FATAL ERROR: Ineffective mark-compacts near heap limit Allocation failed - JavaScript heap out of memory
+In case you are facing critical errors for the server like FATAL ERROR: Ineffective mark-compacts near heap limit Allocation failed - JavaScript heap out of memory than this is probably caused by memory leak in your app.

 Local profiling